Handmade Candles

 Mother’s Day in Wales and in the rest of the UK is celebrated each year three weeks before Easter Day, or Easter Sunday.
 It is also the fourth Sunday in Lent.
 Often known as Mothering Sunday in the UK and Sul y Mamau in Wales, it gives children of all ages the chance to celebrate their Mothers.

 Unlike other celebration days such as Christmas, St Dwynwen’s and Valentine's Days, Cilmeri Day and Halloween, Mother’s Day falls on different dates every year.
-This is because it is exactly three weeks before Easter Day, 12th April 2020 (which also falls on different Sundays each year!).
-The UK will celebrate Mother's Day this year on 22nd March 2020.
+This is because it is exactly three weeks before Easter Day.

 Mother’s Day in Wales is the same date as for the rest of the UK.
 In Welsh Mother’s Day is Sul y Mamau and Happy Mother’s Day in Welsh is Sul y Mamau Hapus.
 Mothers Day or Sul y Mamu is marked by the giving or cards and presents